saty101/Captcha-Text-Recognition/README.md

 This will run 200 epochs, usually 96% accuracy is reached at 40 epochs.

 The whole training process is written [here](https://github.com/saty101/Captcha-Text-Recognition/blob/main/notebooks/captcha.ipynb) which can be trained on Google Colab.
+Download the dataset to /content before using this notebook.

 ### Perform Recogition